sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/exercises.md

   ```

 **Embedded: Users have many Tweets**

-1. Write a route to create a new User
+1. Write a route to create a new User.

-1. Return an array of all the users
+1. Return an array of all the users.

-1. Return an array of all tweets of a specific user
+1. Return an array of all tweets of a specific user.

-1. Create a new tweet that belongs to a user (who's id is in the `req.params.id`)
+1. Create a new tweet that belongs to a user (who's id is in the `req.params.id`).

-1. Delete a tweet that belongs to a user (make sure to build the route to include the user and the tweet's id's - see example above)
+1. Delete a tweet that belongs to a user (make sure to build the route to include the user and the tweet's id's - see example above).

-1. Update a tweet that belongs to a user (ditto on their id's!)
+1. Update a tweet that belongs to a user (ditto on their id's!).

 ### Stretch